 Each set had various “exits” for dump yards, terminals, and material loaders to name a few.

-In addition, there was even an Army Transport set as a nod to the Dwight D. Eisenhower National System of Interstate and Defense Highways.
+In addition, there was an Army Transport set, a nod to the Dwight D. Eisenhower National System of Interstate and Defense Highways.
 Furthermore, those trucks hauled crates of ammunition and drums of, no doubt, some classified substances.
 At least a decade before the word “intermodal” came into existence, US 1 was already there with an airport and a combination rail and road set.
 Consequently, the latter was a little dangerous for US 1 drivers as the rail crossings were at grade without warning signals.

 One of the presents my parents gave me for Christmas in 1984 was the Highway Construction set.
 I remember walking into the Family Room that early morning and seeing what looked like a little roadway set up near the fireplace.
 It was a toy that entertained me as a young road enthusiast.
 It was a great and fun toy, and a shame that TYCO stopped manufacturing the line in 1986.
-To sum up, one of these days, I need to make an “archeological dig” in my parent’s basement to find all of the pieces.
+To sum up, one of these days, I need to make an “archeological dig” in my parent’s basement to find all the pieces.
 Then I can take a trip down memory lane, eastbound and down, via a small slot truck.